acon96/home-llm/README.md

 **Setting up the "remote" backends**:
 You need the following settings in order to configure the "remote" backend:
 1. Hostname: the host of the machine where text-generation-webui API is hosted.
-If you are using the provided add-on then the hostname is `local-text-generation-webui` or `<random hex string>-text-generation-webui`.
-The actual hostname can be found on the addon's page.
+If you are using the provided add-on then the hostname is `local-text-generation-webui` or `2ad5febb-text-generation-webui` depending on how the addon was installed.
 2. Port: the port for accessing the text-generation-webui API.
 NOTE: this is not the same as the UI port.
 (Usually 5000)
 3. Name of the Model: This name must EXACTLY match the name as it appears in `text-generation-webui`